World Network of Biosphere Reserves in Asia and the Pacific

+Biosphere reserves are areas comprising terrestrial, marine and coastal ecosystems.
 Under UNESCO's Man and Biosphere Reserve Programme, there are 142 biosphere reserves recognized as part of the World Network of Biosphere Reserves in Asia and the Pacific as of April 2016.
 These are distributed across 24 countries in the region.

 The list

 Below is the list of biosphere reserves in Asia and the Pacific, organized by country/territory, along with the year these were designated as part of the World Network of Biosphere Reserves.